 Order Now

-.31 Caliber - 4" Barrel
+.36 Caliber - 4 1/2" Barrel

 Remington introduced its powerful .44-caliber New Model Army revolver in 1863.
 Based on an 1858 patent, the sturdy New Model Army, with its solid steel frame, screw-in barrel, improved sights, was in many ways superior to its chief rival—the Colt Army.
-Remington sold the government more than 115,000 of the sturdy pistols, making the New Army the second most common revolver used by the North during the Civil War.
+Remington sold the government more tha n 115,000 of the sturdy pistols, making the New Army the second most common revolver used by the North during the Civil War.
 Uberti offers both an authentic version with blued and case-hardened steel, or a stainless steel model with target sights for competition shooting or hunting.

 Specifications - .44 caliber 6 shot - 8" Barrel with 7 groves and a left twist - steel or stainless steel frame and brass trigger guard and two piece Walnut grip.
 Weighs 2.69 lbs. and is 13 5/8" in length.